abraaoan/FinancialApp/README.md

     ├── View                          # All views used in the project └── ViewModel                     # All viewmodels

-## Things I'd like to do if I had more time
+## Things I would do if I had more time
 1. Create a home with a list of saved quotes
 2. Cover more code with tests
 3. Create my own data service